 - Substituting the nuts: If you don’t want nuts, you can swap in toasted breadcrumbs (pangrattato) mixed with a bit of lemon zest for crunch.

-- Adding a vegetable: Gorgonzola and spinach is a great combination.
+- Adding a vegetable: Gorgonzola and spinach make a great combination.
 Just fold in two cups of baby spinach during the final tossing phase; the residual heat will wilt it without extra cooking.
 Baby arugula would also work well here.

 Gorgonzola is such a delicious cheese to cook with.
 You should also check out this gourmet Fig and Prosciutto Pizza With Gorgonzola, and Gorgonzola Summer Salad.